billbuchanan/github.io/README.md

 36. Hisham Ali	2021	2024	Privacy-preserving and trusted threat intelligence sharing using distributed ledgers
 37. Simon Davies	2020	2024	Contributions to crypto-ransomware analysis and detection
 38. Adam Hall	2018	2024	Advancements in privacy enhancing technologies for machine learning
-39. Richard Plant	2020	2025	Privacy preserving methods for Natural Language Processing
-40. Will Abramson	2018		Identity and identification in an information society: Augmenting formal systems of identification with technological artefacts
+39. Will Abramson	2018		Identity and identification in an information society: Augmenting formal systems of identification with technological artefacts

-# Current PhD students
+## Current PhD students
 1. Jonathan Barton	2025		Privacy Aware trusted AI, PQC and HE
 2. Huma Zil E	2024		Adversarial machine learning for intrusion detection system
 3. Faneela Faneela	2024		Enhancing the Security and Privacy of Blockchain-based Healthcare Systems using Multi-Party Computation and Threshold Signatures